SilverBut/LCTF2017_BeRealDriver/README.md

-# LCTF2017_BeRealDriver
+# LCTF 2017: BeRealDriver

-LCTF 2017 Reverse: BeRealDriver
+Check `doc/` folder to see design of this problem.

 * * *